HMS L54: Design and description

 L52 and its successors were modified to maximise the number of 21-inch (53.3 cm) torpedoes carried in the bow.
-The submarine had a length of 235 ft overall, a beam of 23 ft 6 in and a mean draft of 13 ft 2 in.
+The submarine had a length of 235 ft overall, a beam of 23 ft 6 in and a mean draught of 13 ft 2 in.
 They displaced 960 LT on the surface and 1150 LT submerged.
 The L-class submarines had a crew of 44 officers and ratings.
 They had a diving depth of 150 ft.

 For surface running, the boats were powered by two 12-cylinder Vickers 1200 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 600 hp electric motor.
 They could reach 17 kn on the surface and 10.5 kn underwater.
 On the surface, the L class had a range of 4200 nmi at 10 kn.

 The boats were armed with six 21-inch torpedo tubes in the bow.
 They carried eight reload torpedoes for a grand total of a dozen torpedoes.
 They were also armed with two 4 in deck guns.